Frequently asked questions

 Alternatively, you can use anti-static lubricant sprays to lubricate the shutters.
 You can spray the oil over the plastic clips at the top of each track and in between the guides.
 We recommend doing this at least once a year to keep them in good condition and ensure they last longer.

 How to stop roller shutters from rattling?

 It's critical to maintain your shutter on a regular basis in order to keep it in excellent working condition.
 Excess dust and filth will be prevented by cleaning your roller shutters.
 You should wash them every 3 to 4 months if you live in a windy environment.

 Regular oil lubrication will keep it from rusting and rattling, but be sure to use an anti-static spray instead of a silicon-based one, as the latter may collect dust and debris.
 Finally, lubricate the bearings at least once a year to prevent the rolling mechanism from becoming rough or corroded.

-How strong and durable are roller shutters provided by DHE Group?
+How strong and durable are Dynamic roller shutters?

-Commercial roller shutters are manufactured with rust-free and marine-grade aluminium, durable enough to withstand extreme weather conditions for a high-end investment.
+Our domestic and commercial roller shutters are manufactured with rust-free and marine-grade aluminium, durable enough to withstand extreme weather conditions and bushfires.